garrandall/popular-music-data/tracks/liar-profyle.md

 All the while you were out running wild
 With yo' friends
 Spendin' all my ends
-And I caught you screamin' Ooo Ahh with him
+And I caught you screamin' Ooo Ah with him
 I think it's time I let you know you can go
 There's the do' (door)